The fowld Frontend Protocol¶

 Guidance for UX: the user should be made aware their machine is listening on a particular port / interface.

-Output: kind: error
+Output: kind: error¶

 Some sort of error has happened.

-This message MUST have a message
+This message MUST have a message key containing a free-form error message.

 An example message: